Enterprise firewall protection: Where it stands, where it's headed

-The data from deep packet inspection also provides valuable log information that is helpful for security incidents and policy implementation.
+The data from deep packet inspection also provides valuable log information that is helpful for security incidents

 When the firewall reads and interprets each packet, however, the tool must consume CPU cycles.
 The inspection process thus takes longer than those of traditional packet-filtering firewalls and may slow down network performance.